decentraland/documentation/content/contributor/runtime/modules/engine_api.md

 When the CRDT encounters two competing states, it needs a shared resolution strategy that all parties apply identically, ensuring the same decision is reached by everyone.
 The Decentraland protocol uses very simple rules:

+1. If the entity was deleted, ignore new state.
-1. If there was no prior state, keep the new state.
+2. If there was no prior state, keep the new state.
-2. If the new state has a greater timestamp, keep the new state.
+3. If the new state has a greater timestamp, keep the new state.
-3. If the new state has a lesser timestamp, keep the old state.
+4. If the new state has a lesser timestamp, keep the old state.
-4. If both timestamps are equal, compare the states byte-by-byte and keep the lower value.
+5. If both timestamps are equal, compare the states byte-by-byte and keep the lower value.

-Most cases will be resolved by rules `1` and `2`.
-Rule `3` applies when both parties perform an update before they can exchange messages about it !!ugh.
-Rule `4` should rarely be used, but it may happen !!detail pl0x.
+Most cases will be resolved by rules `1`, `2` and `3`.
+Rule `4` applies when both parties perform an update before they can exchange messages about it, where the latest wins.
+Rule `5` should rarely be applied, but it may happen !!detail pl0x.

 #### Messaging Protocol